CodexLink/folioblocks/README.md

 - _Python Exceptions: How to properly ignore them?_ - <https://stackoverflow.com/questions/730764/how-to-properly-ignore-exceptions>
 - _Python Function Definition: Understanding the Bare Asterisk (`*`) in the function parameter_ - <https://stackoverflow.com/questions/14301967/bare-asterisk-in-function-parameters>
 - _Python Function Definition: Restricting a function to only receive a keyname + value after Bare Asterisk (`*`)_ - <https://stackoverflow.com/questions/2965271/forced-naming-of-parameters-in-python/14298976#14298976>
-- _Python IO: Going one back three with `Pathlib`_ - <https://stackoverflow.com/questions/67251538/python-how-to-go-one-folder-back-in-pathlib>
+- _Python IO: Going one back directory tree with `Pathlib`_ - <https://stackoverflow.com/questions/67251538/python-how-to-go-one-folder-back-in-pathlib>
 - _Python IO: Checking if a directory exists_ - <https://stackoverflow.com/questions/8933237/how-do-i-check-if-directory-exists-in-python>
 - _Python Limits: Identifying the maximum and minimum value of an `Integer`_ - <https://stackoverflow.com/questions/7604966/maximum-and-minimum-values-for-ints>
 - _Python MyPy: Untyped decorator makes function untyped (I was unable to resolve this due to the complexity argument of my own decorator, which also takes an argument)_ - <https://stackoverflow.com/questions/65621789/mypy-untyped-decorator-makes-function-my-method-untyped>
+- _Python Naming Convention: Understanding the single and double underscore prefixes_ - <https://stackoverflow.com/questions/1301346/what-is-the-meaning-of-single-and-double-underscore-before-an-object-name>
 - _Python Object: Checking the possibility wherein a singe object is called throughout the whole file (**This search was made possible due to the issue of circular dependencies**)_ - <https://stackoverflow.com/questions/63189935/is-it-possible-to-use-the-same-object-in-multiple-files>
+- _Python Object: Attempting to validate objects instance with `isinstance()` in loop approach_ - <https://stackoverflow.com/questions/43870709/how-to-apply-isinstance-on-objects-in-a-python-dictionary-using-a-for-loop>
 - _Python Object: Determining an object's size_ - <https://stackoverflow.com/questions/449560/how-do-i-determine-the-size-of-an-object-in-python>
+- _Python Object: Static methods and how do I call them (**This is just a revisit from actually using `@staticmethod()`)_ - <https://stackoverflow.com/questions/1859959/static-methods-how-to-call-a-method-from-another-method>
 - _Python Object Manipulation: Changing a dictionary whilst another changes were done, the workaround_ - <https://stackoverflow.com/questions/11941817/how-can-i-avoid-runtimeerror-dictionary-changed-size-during-iteration-error>
 - _Python Object Manipulation: Combining two dictionaries in shorthand_ - <https://stackoverflow.com/questions/38987/how-do-i-merge-two-dictionaries-in-a-single-expression>
-- _Python Object: Static methods and how do I call them (**This is just a revisit from actually using `@staticmethod()`)_ - <https://stackoverflow.com/questions/1859959/static-methods-how-to-call-a-method-from-another-method>
+- _Python Object Manipulation: Custom implementation of the `list` sorting_ - <https://stackoverflow.com/questions/11850425/custom-python-list-sorting>
+- _Python Object Manipulation: Doing a reverse list without for loop method_ - <https://stackoverflow.com/questions/4183506/python-list-sort-in-descending-order>
 - _Python `sockets`: Identifying a port number's state whether it's in-use or not_ - <https://stackoverflow.com/questions/2470971/fast-way-to-test-if-a-port-is-in-use-using-python>
+- _Python Process Runtime Error: `OSError: [Errno 18] Invalid cross-device link`_ - <https://stackoverflow.com/questions/42392600/oserror-errno-18-invalid-cross-device-link>
 - _Python SQLAlchemy: Concepts behind `backred` and `back_populate`_ - <https://stackoverflow.com/questions/51335298/concepts-of-backref-and-back-populate-in-sqlalchemy>
 - _Python SQLAlchemy: Counting a `SELECT *` (**This search was made possible due to the difficulty of finding appropriate API for interacting with the Database**)_ - <https://stackoverflow.com/questions/12941416/how-to-count-rows-with-select-count-with-sqlalchemy>
 - _Python SQLAlchemy: `default` parameter doesn't work after sending a payload in the database_ - <https://stackoverflow.com/questions/20348801/why-isnt-sqlalchemys-default-column-value-working>
 - _Python SQLAlchemy: `default` parameter for the `datetime` field_ - <https://stackoverflow.com/questions/13370317/sqlalchemy-default-datetime>
 - _Python SQLAlchemy: `Encrypt a column without automatically decrypting upon retrieval`, (used as a concept but scraped later on and turned in an idea instead)_ - <https://stackoverflow.com/questions/49560609/sqlalchemy-encrypt-a-column-without-automatically-decrypting-upon-retrieval>
+- _Python SQLAlchemy: `IS NOT NULL` select approach, how-to_ - <https://stackoverflow.com/questions/21784851/sqlalchemy-is-not-null-select>
+- _Python SQLAlchemy: `select` where condition contains boolean expression `is False`_ - <https://stackoverflow.com/questions/48274553/sqlalchemy-core-select-where-condition-contains-boolean-expression-is-false>
 - _Python SQLAlchemy: Understanding the use of `back_populate`_ - <https://stackoverflow.com/questions/39869793/when-do-i-need-to-use-sqlalchemy-back-populates>
-- _Python STMP: Sending an email with Gmail as provider_ - <https://stackoverflow.com/questions/10147455/how-to-send-an-email-with-gmail-as-provider-using-python>
+- _Python SMTP: Sending an email with Gmail as provider_ - <https://stackoverflow.com/questions/10147455/how-to-send-an-email-with-gmail-as-provider-using-python>
-- _Python STMP: Understanding the SSL version error (**This occured during my prototyping session with the email**)_ - <https://stackoverflow.com/questions/57715289/how-to-fix-ssl-sslerror-ssl-wrong-version-number-wrong-version-number-ssl>
+- _Python SMTP: Understanding the SSL version error (**This occured during my prototyping session with the email**)_ - <https://stackoverflow.com/questions/57715289/how-to-fix-ssl-sslerror-ssl-wrong-version-number-wrong-version-number-ssl>
 - _Python Stacktrace: Silencing the stacktrace (**This search was made possible due to some coroutines failed to close the connection or do `close`() after attempting to do `CTRL + C` during debugging days**)_ - <https://stackoverflow.com/questions/17784849/print-an-error-message-without-printing-a-traceback-and-close-the-program-when-a>
 - _Python `string`: Check if multiple strings exists from the another_ - <https://stackoverflow.com/questions/3389574/check-if-multiple-strings-exist-in-another-string>
 - _Python Terminal Call Libraries: Understanding the differences between `subprocess.Popen` and `os.system`_ - <https://stackoverflow.com/questions/4813238/difference-between-subprocess-popen-and-os-system>